HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-02.md

 ## Practice Exercise 2.1

-Exercise to determine the type of the following list of variables.
+Exercise to determine the type of the variables in the below list.

 ```javascript
 let str1 = 'Laurence';